brunokoga/Montevideo/additionalMonsters_dir/qlippoth.md

 ---
 # Qlippoth

 Before the Abyss was taught how to process and transform larvae into demons—indeed, before larvae even existed or the idea of mortal life had been conceived—it was rife with foul life.
 These creatures exist still, yet in drastically reduced numbers and often only in the deepest pits of the plane.
-Known as the qlippoth (the singular and plural are identical, these fiends may well be the oldest form of life in the Great Beyond—certainly, they were already in existence before the proteans discovered them.
+Known as the qlippoth (the singular and plural are identical), these fiends may well be the oldest form of life in the Great Beyond—certainly, they were already in existence before the proteans discovered them.
 Some believe that the qlippoth come from an unknowable realm on what might be described as the “outside shell” of the Outer Sphere, but if the qlippoth are to be taken as indicative of what order of existence rules in such a realm, it is a good thing indeed that this outer realm is so impossibly distant.

 The qlippoth do not possess in their forms anything approximating the human shape except by cosmic fluke or sinister mockery.
 In their twitching, squirming visages, the mad might make comparisons to life’s most primeval shapes—spiders and cephalopods, insects and worms, and even baser forms of life.
 What this might imply about these lower forms of life has disturbed philosophers for ages, and is not a train of thought that many enjoy lingering upon.